 - In the bottom of each of 4 ramekins, place a small pat of butter (about 1 teaspoon).
 Set the ramekins on baking sheet and place the tray in oven for a few minutes until butter is melted.

 - Remove ramekins from oven, add 1 tablespoon of milk to each, and crack 2 eggs into each ramekin without breaking the yolk.
 Sprinkle the herb mixture over the top of each ramekin and return to the oven.
 Bake for about 7 minutes.

 - Turn up the heat to the high broil setting and broil the eggs for another 3 to 4 minutes.
-Remove from oven when egg whites are just set and yolks are still soft.
-Top with Parmesan cheese; season with salt and pepper.
+Remove from the oven when egg whites are just set and yolks are still soft.
+Top each with 1 tablespoon Parmesan cheese; season with kosher salt and fresh ground black pepper.
 Let stand for about 5 minutes until the cheese is melted.